CTV (or Connected TV) advertising is an integral part of programmatic ad strategies in 2023.

 What are CTV ads?

 Connected TV, often shortened to CTV, refers to streamed video content.
 This content is streamed through smart TVs, connected devices (such as Roku, Amazon Fire Stick, Chromecast, and Apple TV), gaming consoles, smartphones, tablets, and other computing devices.
-The content can be provided by large streamers like Netflix or Disney+, local broadcasters, or user generated content sites like YouTube or Vimeo.
+The content can be provided by large streamers like Netflix or Disney+, local broadcasters, or user-generated content sites like YouTube or Vimeo.

-The invention and continued development of these apps, devices, and platforms has given consumers a new way to engage with TV shows.
+The invention and continued development of these apps, devices, and platforms have given consumers a new way to engage with TV shows.
 Simultaneously, it has also given advertisers a new method to communicate with customers along their buying journey.

 Since its development, CTV has become the technical core for programmatic TV (PTV) and it differs from linear TV in that there is no set time that audiences are watching.
 Viewers can watch content at their own will – when they want, where they want, and for as long as they want.
 This is what has made CTV so desirable for audiences.